Sandy Shaw (politician)

 Sandy Shaw MPP is a Canadian politician who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 She represents the riding of Hamilton West—Ancaster—Dundas as a member of the Ontario New Democratic Party.
 Sandy currently serves as the Critic for Environment, Conservation and Parks.

+She was previously married to rock musician Tom Wilson, with whom she has two children.
+Despite the end of their marriage, the two remained friends, with Wilson having performed at campaign fundraisers for Shaw when she began her political career on Hamilton City Council in the 2010s.